-1. Borderland.
-The parcels within the Developer Property, which border the Conserved Habitat Areas on the former Fort Ord (as delineated in Attachment 1 of this Exhibit C.)

-2. Conserved Habitat Areas.
-The portion of the former Fort Ord designated for the conservation of Covered Species and their habitat as delineated in Attachment 1 to this Exhibit C.

-3. Natural Area Expansion.
-The portion of the Conserved Habitat Areas known as Parcel L6 as delineated in Attachment 1 to this Exhibit C.

-4. Project Site.
-The portion of the Developer Property on which project development activities are being conducted by the Developer, including surveying, grading, excavation, and construction.
+- 1. Borderland.
+Parcels within the Developer Property, which border the Conserved Habitat Areas on the former Fort Ord as delineated in Attachment 1 of this Exhibit C. - 2.
+Conserved Habitat Areas.
+The portion of the former Fort Ord as delineated in Attachment 1 to this Exhibit C. - 3.
+Project Site.
+The portion of the Developer Property on which project development activities are being conducted by the Developer including surveying, demolition, clearing, grading, excavation, and construction. - 4.
+Service-Approved Biologist.

-5. Service-Approved Biologist.
 A person approved by the U.S. Fish and Wildlife Service ("Service") under a biological opinion covering activities on the Developer Property, or other written approval document, to perform the activities as required in this Exhibit C. To identify a Service-Approved Biologist, the Developer shall submit, to the Service, the credentials of the biologist who they wish to conduct the work.
-These should be provided for the Service's review and written approval at least 30 days prior to the planned onset of any such activities.
+These should be provided for the Service's review and written approval at least 30 days prior to the planned onset of any such activities. - 5.
+Covered Species.

-6. Covered Species.
 Those species addressed in the Installation-Wide Multispecies Habitat Management Plan for Former Fort Ord, California, dated December 1994, as revised and amended by the "Installation-Wide Multispecies Habitat Management Plan for Former Fort Ord, California" dated April 1997 ("HMP").